 Research your area

 There are a few things to look for in your area when deciding on optional coverage levels: flood zones, typical local weather patterns, and crime rates.
 In 2017, FEMA remapped and vastly expanded its flood map, causing many homeowners to rush to buy flood insurance.
 If you choose not to buy flood insurance and your home falls in a flood zone, the government can foreclose your home.
 Depending on your homes location within the flood zone and its construction, flood insurance premiums can vary drastically.
-When finding you coverage, focus on protecting your belongings, meeting government regulations, and fitting into your budget.
+When finding your coverage, focus on protecting your belongings, meeting government regulations, and fitting into your budget.

 Make sure to check local crime rates for your area when purchasing insurance as well.
 According to a study, Broward County’s top three crimes include larceny, assault, and burglary—meaning your insurance should cover you in case of these common crimes.
 Use CrimeReports to check your location for safety and adjust your coverage accordingly.

 Lastly, don’t settle for the most basic insurance, or the most expensive insurance, just because your agent tells you to.
-Insurance coverage is not one-size-fits-all; each home and homeowner has different needs that should be addressed by their carrier.
+Insurance coverage is not one-size-fits-all; each home and homeowner have different needs that should be addressed by their carrier.
 You should work with a insurance carrier dedicated to making your coverage as unique as your home is.